Image Source: www.freepik.com

-Survival books, in the fiction genre, bring a sense of great adventure to reading, especially for boys, but girls like them, too.
-They are written with a child’s sense of adventure and allows them to picture themselves, imagine what they’d do, and feel they have some power over the world as the hero in the book overcomes the odds in a grown-up world.
-It’s one of the ways that we use literature to teach real life skills!
+Survival books in the fiction genre bring a sense of great adventure to reading for boys and girls alike.
+They are written with a child’s sense of adventure and allows them to picture themselves in a certain situation and imagine what they’d do, and feel they have some power over the world as the hero in the book overcomes the odds in a grown-up world.
+It’s one of the ways that we use literature to teach real life skills to children!

 There are many great books in this genre, and many knock-offs that aren’t.
-For some of the authors, like, George, Speere and Paulsen, have a whole line of books are wonderful to read, though I can’t list them all.
+Authors, like, George, Speere, and Paulsen, have a whole line of books that are wonderful to read, though I can’t list them all.
 Most of the titles fall into the 8-15 age range and those that don’t are noted.
 We’ve read them all and recommend them.

 20+ Awesome Survival Stories for Kids